klavinslab/aquaverse/docs/concepts/index.md

 ## Execution Environment

-When plans are executed in Aquarium, similar operations are batched together as a _job_.
+When plans are executed in Aquarium, similar operations are batched together into a _job_.
-These operations may come from different plans of different researchers as illustrated here where three distinct plans have shared operations.
+These operations may come from different plans owned by different researchers, as illustrated here where three distinct plans have shared operations.

 <img src="docs/concepts/images/planned-operations.png"
      alt=""
      style="max-width: 300px"
      width="100%">

-Operations that are ready at the same time can be grouped into jobs by the manager.
+Operations that are ready at the same time can be batched into jobs by the manager.
-The operations are batched into four jobs.
+In the figure, the operations are batched into four jobs.
 The manager can batch operations in to jobs as needed – in this case, the manager chose to create jobs 2 and 3 separately even though the operations have the same operation type.

 <img src="docs/concepts/images/batched-jobs.png"